se-edu/se-book/errorHandling/logging/what/text.md

 <tip-box>

-:bulb: **A log file is like the <tooltip content="flight data recorders">black box</tooltip> of an airplane**; they don't prevent problems but they can be helpful in understanding what went wrong after the fact.
+:bulb: **A log file is like the <tooltip content="flight data recorder">black box</tooltip> of an airplane**; they don't prevent problems but they can be helpful in understanding what went wrong after the fact.

 <img src="https://upload.wikimedia.org/wikipedia/commons/5/5b/Flight_data_recorder_displayed_at_HAL_Museum_7893.JPG" width="250"><br>
 <sub>source:[https://commons.wikimedia.org](https://upload.wikimedia.org/wikipedia/commons/5/5b/Flight_data_recorder_displayed_at_HAL_Museum_7893.JPG)</sub>